Dantevg/Oblock/notes/notes.md

     	}
 - Variables immutable by default (`const` by default)
   - Most variables can be `const`
+  - Values should also be const by default?
+Otherwise this is weird:

+    	obj = { x = 10 }
+    	obj.y = 20 -- possible
+    	obj.x = 30 -- not possible, x is const
   - Shorthand notation for mutable blocks: (`a` and `b` are `var` here)

     	obj = var {